yugabyte/yugabyte-db/docs/content/v2024.2/yugabyte-platform/create-deployments/create-universe-multi-zone-kubernetes.md

           http-ui: "7000"
     ```

-Note that irrespective of the default scope, you can add any scope to the services using helm overrides, provided that the database version supports the scope.
+Note that irrespective of the default scope, you can add any scope to the services using Helm overrides, provided that the database version supports the scope.

 For example, if you create a universe that has "AZ" as the default scope, you can add a "Namespaced" scope as follows: